 Contact a Guardianship Lawyer in Austin, Texas

+How does temporary guardianship work?
 Need to set up a temporary guardianship in Texas, but not sure where to start?
-Contact the Austin family law attorneys of Smith Family Law today at (512) 648-5487 for a free initial consultation.
+Contact the Austin guardianship attorneys of Smith & Bledsoe Family Law today at (512) 277-3166 for a free initial consultation.
 Our team is here to guide you through the process and offer the support you need to make the best decisions for your loved ones.
-Whether you’re looking to become a guardian or you need someone to take care of your ward temporarily, we’re ready to assist.
+Whether you’re looking to become a guardian or you need someone to take care of your ward temporarily, our law firm is ready to assist.